-Unless specifically instructed to use the NUPACK web application, you will write your own code that calls executables from the NUPACK code base (again, with the obvious exception of the design executables).
-You are encouraged to work with your classmates, but the code you use must be your own (in addition to that which we have provided).
-Please include both your code and output when submitting the assignment.
+Unless specifically instructed to use the NUPACK web application, you will write your own Python script that uses commands from the NUPACK Python module (again, with the obvious exception of the design commands).
+You are encouraged to work with your classmates, but your script must be your own.
+Please include both your script and output when submitting the assignment.

 We will formulate sequence design as an optimization problem with the goal of reducing an objective function below a user-defined stop condition.
-For a given target secondary structure, s, with N nucleotides and sequence $\phi$ , consider two objective functions for sequence design:
+For a given target secondary structure, s, with N nucleotides and sequence φ , consider two objective functions for sequence design: